 | Zee Medical Billing (ZMB) | Solo, group, and multi-location practices nationwide | Full-service billing and RCM with dedicated account teams |

-| R1 RCM | Hospitals and large health systems | Enterprise-scale RCM and analytics |
+| R1 RCM | Hospitals, health systems, and large physician groups | Largest pure-play enterprise RCM and analytics provider |

-| CareCloud | Mid to large practices | Data-driven RCM with detailed reporting |
+| AGS Health | Hospitals and large group practices | Services-led RCM with certified coding teams |

 In-House vs Outsourced Medical Billing